Santa Clara Valley AVA: History

+Santa Clara Valley is the oldest wine region in Northern California dating back to 1777 when Franciscan padres founded Mission Santa Clara de Asis and planted vitis vinifera in its vineyard for sacramental wine.
+The term "Santa Clara Valley" has been used in local books written from 1871 to present.
+The area has a long history as a grape-growing area.
+As stated by Mr. Leon Adams in his book, Wines of America, "Santa Clara is the oldest of northern California wine districts."
+The tourist pamphlet San Jose-Santa Clara County, California (with full information on the Santa Clara Valley) published by the San Jose Chamber of Commerce (circa 1905) described the geographical features and local agriculture of the Santa Clara Valley.
+The best evidence of the area's identification as the Santa Clara Valley is indicated on the United States Geological Survey (U.S.G.S.) maps that depict and name the entire valley area from a topographic viewpoint.

 By the 1850s Santa Clara had more acres of vineyards than any other county in California.
 By 1883 the county had almost 15000 acre of vines and over 100 wineries, but over-expansion and phylloxera took a heavy toll and by 1902 over 10000 acre disappeared, mostly replanted to fruit trees such as prunes and apricots.
 By 1910 over half the wineries had disappeared.

 Prohibition caused another boom in viticulture, with fruit being much in demand for home winemakers.
 By 1926 around 11000 acre were planted, but since then there has been a gradual decline.
 By 1997 a little over 1100 acre were planted; since then there has been a gradual resurgence.

-The population expanded because of the growth of high-tech businesses, and older Almaden Valley vineyards were uprooted to make way for urban sprawl.
+The population expanded because of the growth of high-tech businesses, and original Almaden Vineyards were uprooted to make way for urban sprawl.
 Today the majority of the remaining vineyards are found between the Diablo Mountains in Contra Costa and the Santa Cruz Mountains south of San Jose near Morgan Hill and Gilroy, with some in the foothills of the Santa Cruz Mountains near Saratoga.
-As of August 2014, a collaboration between the cities of Gilroy, Morgan Hill, and Santa Clara County, along with the Wineries of Santa Clara Valley, formed the "Santa Clara Valley Wine Trail" to connect the many wineries and aid in agritourism.
+As of August 2014, a collaboration between the cities of Gilroy, Morgan Hill, and Santa Clara County, along with the industry association Wineries of Santa Clara Valley, formed the "Santa Clara Valley Wine Trail" to connect the many wineries and promote agritourism.